 Planning date

-The Commission says product-integrated high-risk AI systems, including examples such as lifts or toys, would apply from 2 August 2028 under the provisional agreement.
+The Commission says product-integrated high-risk AI systems, including examples such as lifts or toys, would apply from 2 August 2028 under the Council-adopted text pending Official Journal publication.

 Sector overlap